destinyguzman/kozykit-reality-hack/README.md

 3. Collaborative Play: Multiplayer features allow kids to share toys, decorate spaces, and explore their friends' roomscapes together.

 ## What's Next
-1. Interactive check ins with Kit (fox avatar): Users will be able to ask Kit if their friends are online, or can talk to her directly instead of journaling.
+1. Interactive check-ins with Kit (fox avatar): Users will be able to ask Kit if their friends are online, or can talk to her directly instead of journaling.
 Kit will be able to respond verbally and engage users in conversation, improving copresence/UX.
 3. Expanded Themes: Introducing new imaginative worlds for even more creative exploration.
 4. User-generated assets: Users can draw or color in portraits to hang in their rooms from a canvas/coloring pages
 5. Enhanced Connectivity: Building features to foster larger group interactions and community connections, including MR games that friends can play when visiting.